LABSN/tdtpy/docs/dsp_buffer.rst

     samples to be acquired, but only 568 new samples are in the buffer.
 If you don't know in advance what the final length of the data will be, just leave the block size at its default value of 1.

+    To prevent this from happening, a ValueError will be raised if you attempt to acquire a number of samples that is not a multiple of block size.